papajessie/swcdocs/translate.md

     hn_cc_1_tatooine_spec_conflict_start_body_r 'Imperial troops have been spotted on Tatooine!
 Vanguard Data Fragments await Commanders at the top of their game!' hn_cc_1_tatooine_spec_conflict_start_title_e 'Shock Trooper Upgrades on Tatooine'
     hn_cc_1_tatooine_spec_conflict_start_title_r 'Vanguard Upgrades on Tatooine'
+    hn_cc_1_techissues_0406_body 'Recent matchmaking issues have paired some players with opponents that were too powerful.
+The issue has been resolved.
+We apologize and offer these crystals to help get you back to defeating the opposition!' hn_cc_1_techissues_0406_title 'Matchmaking Fix'
     hn_cc_1_tfa1_btn 'Get Tickets'
     hn_cc_1_tfa2_btn 'Get Tickets'
     hn_cc_1_tfa_dvd_promo_android_body 'Star Wars: The Force Awakens is now available.
 Get it today on Google Play.'